garethbowles/print-diamond/README.md

 ## Diamond Printer
-Print a diamond of width w, indented by o spaces w must be an odd number.
+Print a diamond of width w, indented by o spaces.

+w must be an odd number.

 ## Run